RaynorChavez/MP02/README.md

-#Nightmare in DCS
+# Nightmare in DCS
-A sprite-based 2D puzzle game for CS 11 in UPD
+A sprite-based 2D puzzle game based on the floor layout of the DCS Building inside the University of the Philippines